Your medicine cabinet should contain the following:

 - Bath thermometer

-Please observe the following rules
+Please note the following rules

 - Keep all medicines out of the reach of children.